eloqdata/eloqsql/README.md

 ---

 ## Overview
 EloqSQL is a distributed SQL database designed to combine MySQL compatibility with the scalability and performance of modern distributed systems.
 Built on top of [Data Substrate](https://www.eloqdata.com/blog/2024/08/11/data-substrate), it replaces traditional storage engines like InnoDB with a flexible, distributed and high-performance eloq engine: [Transaction Service](https://github.com/eloqdata/tx_service).
-It has distributed buffer pool and support Cassandra, ScyllaDB and DynamoDB as the underlying data store.
+It has distributed buffer pool and support **RocksDB**, **RocksDB-Cloud**, and **DynamoDB** as storage.

 EloqSQL delivers full ACID transactions, elastic scaling, and efficient resource utilization, making it ideal for demanding workloads.